-REQUEST FOR PROPOSALS
+REQUEST FOR PROPOSALS (RFP)

-The HACSC publishes a request for proposals (RFP) to provide interested owner/developers with the opportunity to request Project Based Vouchers (PBVs) for new construction or rehabilitation of affordable housing.
-The RFP is open until closed and is only published on the HACSC website.
+Owners/developers seeking PBVs must apply for them through a competitive process.
+HACSC publishes an RFP for interested applicants only on the HACSC website and the RFP is open until closed.
 HACSC maintains a list of parties interested in updated information about the PBV RFP or scoring criteria.
-When the RFP or scoring criteria is updated, the Housing Authority will contact persons on this list.
-To be added to the PBV RFP Interest List, please contact Rayne Pérez at Rayne.Perez@hacosantacruz.org or 831-454-5958.
+When the RFP or scoring criteria is updated, HACSC will contact persons on this list.
+To be added to the PBV RFP Interest List, please contact Rayne Pérez at raynep@hacosantacruz.org or 831-454-5958.

-The HACSC reserves the sole and exclusive right to award conditional commitments, for all or part of the requested number of available vouchers and distribute them between Program Cap categories (Regular 20% cap, or 10% Excepted) and/or voucher types (Regular, VASH, Family Unification Program (FUP)), as is most advantageous to HACSC.
-HACSC reserves the right to both determine and make changes to the voucher-type and excepted-unit type for the project as is most advantageous to HACSC.
+The HACSC reserves the sole and exclusive right to award conditional commitments, for all or part of the requested number of available vouchers and distribute them between voucher types (e.g., standard vouchers, Family Unification Program), as is most advantageous to HACSC.
+HACSC reserves the right to both determine and make changes to the voucher type for the project.